skrzepij/gitmeble/README.md

 ## Develop ##

 If you want to work on this project, remember to DO NOT edit files in `dist` folder.
 Changes should be made ONLY IN `src` folder.
+And I recommend to make changes in developer mode (run `npm run dev`)

 If you need to:
 * Change markup (html) -> Edit proper `.PUG` file in `src > views` folder